 "Low Spam Filtering" will:

-- Delay a message if our filters think it's spam for one reason.
+- Delay a message if our filters strongly think it's spam for one reason.

 In detail, the "Low Spam Filtering" check uses SPF, greylisting, blacklist checking, and SpamAssassin scores based on the content of the message.